Niharika0104/TrendTrove/README.md

     ```bash
     npm install
     ```
-8. Create a database in MongoDB Atlas and add the connection string to the `.env` file:
+8. Create a database in MongoDB Atlas and add the connection string to the `.env` file(I have already include mongo db connection string you can skip this step):

     - Create an account on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
     - Create a new cluster and database.